Our Impact - Bequests

 National Justice Project

-In 2024 we worked on 160 active legal cases including matters across immigration detention, policing, correctional services and healthcare.
+Over the past decade, we have worked on more than 500 active legal cases including matters across immigration detention, policing, correctional services and healthcare.

-We helped secure more than $920,000 in settlements awarded for our clients.
+We helped secure more than $20million in settlements awarded for our clients.

-We trained 37 law students in social justice clinics at Macquarie and Monash Universities and also supported 18 volunteers across our legal, project and admin teams
+More than 200 social justice students have studied with us at Macquarie and Monash Universities or volunteered across our legal, project and admin teams.

-We received 224 enquiries from individuals and organisations seeking support in their search for justice.
+We have received more than 1,762 enquiries from individuals and organisations seeking support in their search for justice.
+Every one has been supported or provided with referrals.

 National Justice Project

-We provided 10,142 hours of pro bono legal support to our clients.
+We have provided 120,000+ hours of pro bono legal support to our clients.

 Case